baiango/Crystalline_lossy/README.md

 ![](edu/ycocg_converted/co_re_img.png)
 This is the green chrominance (Cg) with purple as luma of the image.
 The JPG began more aggressively removing the green color from the water part of lemons, as shown by the pink blocky artifacts when it was supposed to be gray or green.
 ![](edu/ycocg_converted/cg_re_img.png)
-It has been proven over decades that the eyes can't see chrominance (Co, Cg) very well than luma (Y) on daily basis.
+It has been proven over decades that the eyes can't see chrominance (Co, Cg) better than luma (Y) on a daily basis.

-People find out it was much easier to remove chrominance pixels in YCoCg than RGB without others noticing.
+People found out it was much easier to remove chrominance pixels in YCoCg than RGB without others noticing.
 They did it by lowering the accuracy of YCoCg, regularly with divisions, and this is called quantization.

 The point of YCoCg is to remove details in chrominance (Co, Cg) easily rather than improving luma's (Y) accuracy.

-Quantization is used for maximize zeros in YCoCg, and later on transformed and compressed by RLE (Run-length encoding).
+Quantization is used to maximize zeros in YCoCg, and later on transformed and compressed by RLE (Run-length encoding).
 RLE compresses images by counting repeating pixels 'n' times and store in a binary file.
-Then uncompressing the image by repeat the same pixels 'n' times.
+Then decompressing the image by repeating the same pixels 'n' times.

 -	**RGB to YCoCg:**
 ```rs